sampsyo/cs6120/content/blog/2019-12-18-halide-autoscheduler/index.md

 Now that we can give a notion of cost to schedules, we can search for efficient schedules.
-We use an (asexual) genetic algorithm to perform this search, with the default schedule as the initial population and the schedule transformers described above as mutation operators.
+We use beam search as our search algorithm, with the default schedule as the starting node.
-We perform roulette selection to select population members for reproduction.
 We describe the concrete parameters used for search below in **Evaluation**.